PLangHQ/plang/Documentation/IDE.md

 These features and tools will enhance your development experience with Plang, making it easier to write, test, and debug your code.
 Enjoy coding with Plang in Visual Studio Code!

+## Back to Get Started

+Now go back to the [Get Started](./GetStarted.md) page to write your first plang app, "Hello plang world"